hugorbarbosa/cpp-coding-style-guide/README.md

 # C++ Coding Style Guide

-This project mentions some C++ coding styles that are often used on C++ projects, and contains my C++ coding style guide.
+This project presents some C++ coding styles that are often used on C++ projects, and contains my C++ coding style guide.

 ## Table of contents